cdl-geneseo/geneseo-dictionary/D/Daga-Swamp.md

 # Daga Swamp

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Daga Swamp

 Created by  Unknown User (kla8) on Nov 19, 2012

 n.
 Pronunciation: Amer. / dȯgə swɒmp  1.
 Vandalism act in which one covers a sink drain with paper towels and runs the water indefinitely.
 Named after Onondaga Hall, where the act was first performed.”
 “As an RA, I can tell you that cleaning up after a Daga Swamp is rough work.”K. Andryshak, 2012